michael105/readkey/README.md

 Small program to wait for a key.

-    The key/modifier is printed to stdout,
+The key/modifier is printed to stdout,<br>
-    the return code is either the error code or a value describing the modifier keys.
+the return code is either the error code or<br>
+a value describing the modifier keys.<br>

 ~~~
     parameters: